lintweaker/xmos-native-dsd/README.md

 *(1) Some manufacturers using the XMOS chip use their own vendor id instead of XMOS.*

-If your device is supported, skip to the HOWTO section.

-### Support for your XMOS based device?

-If your device is XMOS based but not currently supported, the next step is to see if your devices has an *Alternate Setting*

 ## HOWTO
 1. Use pre-compiled binaries
 2. Build the RPMs yourself